Index theory for non-compact quantum graphs: Some applications to star graphs

 A particularly interesting case is the one obtained for $\Lambda=L_D \oplus \Delta\in \Lag(\R^{2d}, -\Omega\oplus \Omega)\oplus \Lag(\R^{2d}, -\Omega)$, where $\Delta=\Graph(\Id_d)$ denotes the Lagrangian corresponding to the continuity condition of the linear dynamical system at the vertex $t=1$.

-We now prove an interesting result which staes that posing Kirchhoff condition at the instant $t=1$ and Dirichlet boundary condition at the leaf vertex of the bounded graph $\GStar{1}$, reduced the problem on $\Gr$ to a problem on the half-line $[0,+\infty)$.
-The following reduction formula holds. \begin{prop} Under the above notation we get that
+We now prove an interesting result which states that posing Kirchhoff condition at the instant $t=1$ and Dirichlet boundary condition at the leaf vertex of the bounded graph $\GStar{1}$, reduced the problem on $\Gr$ to a problem on the half-line $[0,+\infty)$.
+The following reduction formula holds. \begin{prop} Under the above notation and assumption (H2), we get that

 \end{prop} \begin{proof} By Equation~\eqref{eq:spf-formula-grafo-fava-1}, we get that

 By using the symplectic reduction, we get that (RHS) of Equation~\eqref{eq:spf-formula-grafo-fava-2}, is equal to

 We observe that